nicdip2004/nicdip2004/README.md

 - 3D Animation : Blender 3D

 ## My Interest
-- Sharpening my game programming, 3D Modelling and Animation to be better than before
+- Sharpening my game programming, 3D Modelling and Animation skill to be better than before
 - Learning new things about game development industry and technology
 - Join a game development team, project, or company to help support and develop the game development industry